shreyasparbat/Deep-learning/5. Sequence models/Week 1/README.md

 - We convert the a<t> equation from: ![012](imgs/013.png) to ![](imgs/014.png), where Wa is given by  ![](imgs/015.png) and [a<t-1>, x<t>] is given by ![](imgs/016.png).
 - Wa * [a<t-1>, x<t>] just gives back the original equation: ![](imgs/017.png).
 - Advantage of doing this is merely notation simplification.
-- Similarly, the y-hat notation is simplified as:
+- The y-hat notation is simplified as:

 ![](imgs/018.png).